0xSh3RlocK/Photo_Crawler/README.md

 # Photo-Crawler
-Script that extratct all photos from site just give it the url
+Script that extratct all photos and Links from site just give it the url.